schr0841/cnn_project/README.md

 In summary, CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, followed by fully connected layers to classify those features into predefined categories.
 This process enables CNNs to effectively handle and classify complex visual data.

+The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images